-In rebuffing the global community by pursuing unilateral tariffs and vowing to win trade wars against both rivals and putative allies alike, Trump is playing a high stakes game.
-Trump’s trade wars could test the U.S. dollar’s status as world reserve currency.
+In rebuffing the global community by pursuing unilateral tariffs and vowing to win trade wars against both rivals and putative allies alike, Trump is playing a high-stakes game.
+Trump’s trade wars could test the U.S. dollar’s status as a world reserve currency.

 According to economist Brad Schiller, “Nations are willing to accept U.S. dollars in exchange for their goods because they trust that the dollar will retain its value… The long history of U.S. dollar stability gives the U.S. this unique trade advantage — a key reason we can import more goods than we export year after year.”

 Schiller, like many conventionally trained economists, seems to believe that our ever-growing trade deficit benefits us.
 In the near term, we do get to consume more things.
 But countries that are sending us stuff in exchange for our dollars are effectively accumulating claims on our future.

 China holds title to an enormous hoard of U.S. dollar IOUs.
 U.S. taxpayers now owe China more than $1.2 trillion.
 China ran a $366 billion trade surplus in 2017 alone.

 President Trump has moved to impose tens of billions of dollars in tariffs on China and other trading partners including Canada, Mexico, and the European Union.
 They have responded with retaliatory tariffs affecting everything from wheat crops to Harley-Davidsons.